-For foreign travelers coming to Thailand, a fit-to-fly certificate will no longer be required.
+For foreign travellers coming to Thailand, a fit-to-fly certificate will no longer be required.
 Only the COVID-19 RT-PCR test taken and conducted within 72 hours before the flight is needed.
 For Thai nationals, they may choose to submit either a fit-to-fly certificate or a COVID-19 medical certificate.

-Travellers, who enter Phuket by air need to register their entry at the “www.gophuket.com” website and on the Mor Chana’ mobile application (available on both iOS and Android) to show evidence of Covid-19 vaccination or a Rapid Antigen test (RT-PCR) within 72 hours prior to arriving in Phuket.
+Among others, travellers, who enter Phuket by air need to register their entry at the “www.gophuket.com” website and on the Mor Chana’ mobile application (available on both iOS and Android) to show evidence of Covid-19 vaccination or a Rapid Antigen test (RT-PCR) within 72 hours prior to arriving in Phuket.

 In order to enter Phuket without a vaccine certificate and a Covid-19 test result, travellers will have to be quarantined and disease control officers will issue a so-called quarantine ticket and submit it to the Emergency Operations Centre (EOC) to oversee the quarantine.

 Thailand recently introduced the Phuket Sandbox 7+7 Extension program, allowing eligible international travellers to reduce the mandatory stay in Phuket from 14 to seven days.
 After seven days have elapsed, visitors are able to spend the next seven nights in Krabi (Ko Phi Phi, Ko Ngai, or Railay), Phang-Nga (Khao Lak or Ko Yao), or Surat Thani (Samui Plus — Ko Samui, Ko Pha-ngan, or Ko Tao).

 For a detailed explanation of all the requirements of entering Phuket, please check out our Phuket Sandbox article.